-There were no transfers between level 1 and 2 in either direction in the year ended 31 December 2019 or 2018.
+There were no transfers between level 1 and 2 in either direction in the year ended 31 December 2020 or 2019.
+The comparative equity and debt securities were restated as level 2 fair values to align with the disclosures adopted in the current year.